pierrepo/mdner/README.md

 If you think you don't have enough data, you can duplicate the annotated texts with the following command:

 ```
-python3 scripts/generate_annotation.py -d
+python3 scripts/generate_annotation.py -p mbart
 ```

 Duplication consists of paraphrasing, i.e. keeping the context of the original text and reformulating it in another way.
+Here you will use the mBART model for paraphrasing.

 ## 🛠 Create a MDNER